International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

 ## Approval Scheme
 The approval scheme for evaluation facilities documented in this chapter describes the respective areas of application for the evaluation facilities in the International Data Spaces certification scheme.
-Specifically, it is possible to be approved as an evaluation facility for Operational Environment Certification and/or Component certification.
+Specifically, it is possible to be approved as an evaluation facility for operational environment certification and/or component certification.

 The evaluation facilities shall comply with the requirements of the criteria catalogue based on the DIN EN ISO/ IEC 17025 list [17025-Criteria-IDS] <Footnote 1>, the requirements of the Operational Environment Certification Criteria Catalogue, Trust Level 2 [ISMS Requirements] <Footnote 2> of the International Data Spaces as well as have the necessary expertise in the relevant area of application